bocabitlabs/buho-stocks-desktop/README.md

 - Unlimited companies per portfolio.
 - Handle stock transactions, dividends and rights.
 - Multiple currencies, exchange rates (from ECB) and sectors.
-- <del>Support for inflation.</del>
 - Import CSV files from Interactive Brokers and ING (Spain).
 - Export app data to CSV.
-- Fetch stock prices and exchange rates from a external source.
+- Fetch stock prices and exchange rates from a external source in real time.
+- Multiple charts
+- Database backup on the selected location
-- Graphs
+- <del>Support for inflation.</del>

 ## 🔧 Install